Thinkmill-learning-paths/css-basics/step2/README.md

 ## Step 2 - Shapes

 Let's use CSS to create some shapes.

-Maybe use [CodePen](https://codepen.io) or whatever else you prefer.
-This is sometimes useful but always a good practice to know CSS well.
+Shapes can be made in other ways, for example using React, but it is sometimes useful to know of a CSS solution as well.

 ### Pure CSS icons